marmitoTH/Unity-Prefab-Placement-Editor/README.md

 ## Prefab configuration:

-All prefabs that you want to paint need to have a collider, separated Layer and Tag in order to make the tool work properly.
-For example, set the oject tag to "Tree" and the layer to "PrefabPlacement".
-You can use the tag to separete trees, rocks, bushes and so on.
-That's the way I found to avoid ambiguities.
-Don't forget the colliders!!!
+All prefabs that you want to paint need to have separated Layer and Tag in order to make the tool work properly.
+For example, set the oject tag to "Grass" and the layer to "PrefabPlacement".
+You can use the tag to separete trees, grass, rocks, bushes and so on.
+That's the way I found to avoid ambiguities when using the erase option.

 ## Usage: